 Termites are highly social insects that live in colonies where populations can reach more than one million.
 A colony consists of several structurally differentiated forms living together as castes (including reproductives, soldiers, and workers) with different functions in the colony community life.

 HOW TO IDENTIFY TERMITE DAMAGE

 Termite damage inside your home may first be noticed by the appearance of a termite mud tube; however, you may need to get termite inspections in order to fully determine the damage it’s caused.
 Termites tunnel through the soil in search of wood for food.
-When they travel above ground they build pencil sized protective mud tubes or tunnels.
+When they travel above ground they build pencil-sized protective mud tubes or tunnels.
 Infested wood will often be covered by these mud tubes inside and out.
 Termites stay in contact with the soil by these mud tubes and must return to the ground frequently for moisture.
 If the termites find a moisture source above ground, such as what a leaking pipe would create or wet wood from a roof leak or cracked caulking, then termites will not need to return to the ground for moisture.
-In this case the termites would establish an above ground or aerial colony which may not be affected by a soil treatment.
+In this case, the termites would establish an above ground or aerial colony which may not be affected by soil treatment.